billyjov/microfrontend-resources/README.md

 ## Papers

+- [Design Systems for Micro Frontends -
+  An Investigation into the Development of Framework-Agnostic Design Systems using Svelte and Tailwind CSS ](https://epb.bibl.th-koeln.de/frontdoor/deliver/index/docId/1666/file/SCIBachelor_Design_Systems_and_Micro_Frontends.pdf) by M. C. Klimm (2021)

 - [Enterprise-Level Migration to Micro Frontends in a Multi-Vendor Environment](http://acta.uni-obuda.hu/Poloskei_Bub_115.pdf) by I. Pölöskei1 and U. Bub (2021)

 - [A Brief Review of Micro-frontends](https://uijrt.com/articles/v2/i8/UIJRTV2I80017.pdf) by Y.R.
 Prajwal et al. (2021)